Skip to content

 Sardinia

-It is located in a place not far from Oristano and is one of the most wonderful attractions in Sardinia.
+It is located not far from Oristano and is one of the most beautiful attractions in Sardinia.
 The interesting thing there is the “holy well” that is well preserved from 1200-1100 BC.
-There is also the Nuraghe Tower, where you can climb to its roof to look down onto the prehistoric stone village that surrounds it.
-Another thing that you can see is the group of tiny stone pilgrim lodgings, former monks’ cells, between the well and the nuraghe that surrounds a 12th-century church, and pilgrimages still come here in May and October.
+There is also the Nuraghe Tower, where you can climb to its roof to look down onto the surrounding prehistoric stone village.
+Another thing you can see is the group of tiny stone pilgrim lodgings, former monks’ cells, between the well and the nuraghe surrounding a 12th-century church, and pilgrimages still come here in May and October.

 6. Nuoro and the Gennargentu